 Thousand years – One big hug in Santiago de Compostela

-Santiago de Compostela is not really an unknown destination to some Filipino travelers to Spain.
-After Madrid and Barcelona, Filipino tourists are rather familiar with it because, chances are, they know of someone who has done the pilgrimage—the Way of St. James, it is called.
-I know of someone who took a month off to walk the route to Santiago de Compostela, staying in inns, trekking alone and meeting a pilgrim or two along the way.
+Santiago de Compostela is not an unknown destination to some Filipino travellers to Spain.
+After Madrid and Barcelona, Filipino tourists are somewhat familiar with it because they know of someone who has made the pilgrimage—the Way of St. James, it is called.
+I know someone who took a month off to walk the route to Santiago de Compostela, staying in inns, trekking alone, and meeting a pilgrim or two.

 Although built on Christian worship, the pilgrimage isn’t religious as it is spiritual; in short, one doesn’t have to be a Christian or Catholic to do it.
-The pilgrimage has spanned about a thousand years.
+The Camino Pilgrimage has spanned about a thousand years.

 Today, hundreds of thousands of pilgrims from all over have been doing it (272,135 a year—official brochure), and surely there must have been atheists among those.

-Because of its many attractions—from the religious and historic to the cultural, the gastronomic, and even shopping—Singapore Airlines, with Spain Tourism Board—is pushing Santiago as a destination this year.
-It asked some of the country’s leading travel agencies to come up with special packages.
+Because of its many attractions—from the religious and historical to the cultural, the gastronomic, and even shopping—Singapore Airlines, with Spain Tourism Board—is pushing Santiago as a destination this year.
+It asked some of the country’s leading travel agencies to develop special packages.

 Word of this shrine spread.
 The succeeding monarch, King Alfonso III, had a bigger church built.
-A settlement developed around the church, which centuries later, would be this present-day city.
+A settlement developed around the church, which would be this present-day city centuries later.

 In 1075, a basilica was built.
 This Romanesque-style basilica, with its towers and Latin-cross ground plan, is now the Cathedral.
 It is said to be the most significant building of Romanesque art in Spain.

 In the 17th and 18th centuries, Baroque features were added to the Cathedral.
-The Cathedral, therefore, is the major come-on on the trip to Santiago.
+The Cathedral is the major come-on on the trip to Santiago.
 This is the pilgrims’ final destination—the adoration or at least the mere sight of the tomb of St. James in the cathedral.

 The feast of St. James is on July 25, and Compostela Holy Years are held whenever July 25 falls on a Sunday.

-Galicia is known for its fresh produce and seafood—the world’s top mussel producer—cheese and wineries.
-Look for the breast-shaped cheese (“tetilla”) in the market.
-In Peregrina, a short drive away from Santiago, is a small Baroque church (Sanctuary of A Virxe de Peregrina) covered with scallop shells, and the image of the Virgin of Peregrina dressed like a pilgrim—symbolic of the Portuguese Way to Santiago de Compostela.
+Galicia is known for its fresh produce and seafood—the world’s top mussel producer—cheese, and wineries.
+Look for the breast-shaped cheese (Tetilla) in the market.
+In Peregrina, a short drive from Santiago, is a small Baroque church (Sanctuary of A Virxe de Peregrina) covered with scallop shells and the image of the Virgin of Peregrina dressed like a pilgrim—symbolic of the Portuguese Way to Santiago de Compostela.

-In Pontevedra, we had a meal-to-remember in the Michelin-star restaurant Restorante Solla (www.restaurantesolla.com) or Casa Solla.
-This was easily one of our best gastronomic experiences on this trip, if not the best.
+In Pontevedra, we had a meal to remember in the Michelin-star restaurant Restorante Solla (www.restaurantesolla.com) or Casa Solla.
+This was quickly one of our best gastronomic experiences on this trip, if not the best.
 Whereas this trip was replete with molecular gastronomy (luckily, cochinillo didn’t come in foam form), Casa Solla was straightforward yet innovative cuisine—simple enough for you to decipher and relish what you were eating, whether meat or fish or vegetables, yet with enough nuances and subtleties to provide the twist and excitement.

 It was impressive that its chef/owner, Pepe Solla, didn’t come from some fancy culinary school.
-He comes from the second generation of chefs/restaurateurs that has run this place.
+He comes from the second generation of chefs/restaurateurs who run this place.
 It’s been earning its Michelin star since the ’80s.